 LA BUSINESS JOURNAL DAILY NEWS

-The Los Angeles Business Journal’s index of largest local public companies fell for the week, with most of the biggest movers tied to quarterly earnings.
+The Los Angeles Business Journal’s index of largest local public companies rose slightly for the week.

 In Friday trading, the Dow Jones industrial average closed down 30 points to 16,103.
 The Nasdaq fell 4 points to 4,263.
 The S&P 500 fell 4 points to 1,836.
 The LABJ Stock Index rose less than 1 point to 188.

 United Airlines on Thursday said that will add nonstop service from Los Angeles to Melbourne, Australia in October.

 Shares of United Online Inc. jumped more than 29 percent on Thursday after the Internet services company beat analyst estimates on revenue for the fourth quarter.

 Three San Fernando Valley residents were indicted Thursday on charges related to running fraudulent telemarketing schemes that the U.S. Attorney’s Office in Los Angeles.said solicited investments in movies with false promises of high returns and little risk.

 Shares of On Assignment Inc. rose more than 7 percent on Thursday, after the staffing company reported strong fourth quarter results.